Toloka/crowd-kit/README.md

 }
 ```

+## Support and Contributions

+Please use [GitHub Issues](https://github.com/Toloka/crowd-kit/issues) to seek support and submit feature requests.
+We accept contributions to Crowd-Kit via GitHub as according to our guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-&copy; Crowd-Kit team authors, 2020&ndash;2023.
+&copy; Crowd-Kit team authors, 2020&ndash;2024.
 Licensed under the Apache License, Version 2.0.
 See LICENSE file for more details.